oliveseed/stable-codec/README.md

 # Stable Codec
-This repository contains training and inference scripts for Stable Codec, introduced in the paper titled **Scaling Transformer for Low-bitrate High-Quality Speech Coding**.
+This repository contains training and inference scripts for Stable Codec, introduced in the paper titled **Scaling Transformers for Low-bitrate High-Quality Speech Coding**.

 Paper:
 https://arxiv.org/abs/2411.19842